 Hockey stick flex is the amount of bend that takes place in the stick when shooting.
+A higher flex rating on a stick will mean it is harder to bend, while a lower flex rating requires less force to bend.

 When choosing a hockey stick, it is important to look at the flex ratings of the stick.
 It is often suggested that hockey players use a stick with a flex rating that is half of their body weight (ex.
 200 lb player = 100 flex).
 After this, if a player would like a stick with more or less flex, they can adjust accordingly.